wenijinew/eu.tmux/README.md

 Value of each color identity follows the format `C_[base color index]_[light color index]`. _Base color_ index starts from `1` and _light color_ index starts from `0` (lightest).
 So, by default, the color identities are from `C_1_0` to `C_6_5`.
 Note, here, _base color_ in _base color index_ should be understood as group of the colors rather than the concrete color HEX codes which are all from _light color_ which includes both _base color_ and _light color_.
 (A bit confusing but I need more time to think about the better names to easily distinguish them.)

-Color identify could be used in [Configuration File](#configuration-file) also.
+Color identity could be used in [Configuration File](#configuration-file) also.
 In fact, _Eutmux_ always generates dynamic configuration file by replacing color identities with color codes from theme file.

 # Issues, New Features and Vulnerabilities